joshbegley/nyt-latest/previous.md

 **Who’s Laughing Now?
 Banana-as-Art Sells for $6.2 Million at Sotheby’s**\
 `A conceptual artwork by Maurizio Cattelan, “Comedian,” is just a fruit-stand banana taped on the wall.
-But plenty of bidders were biting.`\
+But 7 bidders were biting.
+It went to a crypto entrepreneur.`\
 https://nytimes.com/2024/11/20/arts/design/cattelan-banana-sothebys-auction.html

 **Madden 25 adds Saquon Barkley viral reverse hurdle in latest game update**\